Barbaras Timeline

 • Anna dies

-Anna Kiehr Reichert Schmidt
+Anna (Kiehr) Reichert Schmidt

 2480 West Medford Ave1 Alvin Falk fireman

-Bertha Wilke Falk (tba)
+Bertha (Wilke) Falk

-Emil Falk (tba) (14)
+Emil Falk (14)

-William Falk (tba) (11)
+William Falk (11)

-Eleanora Falk (tba) (7)
+Eleanora Falk (7)

-• Emma returns;
+• Emma Wilke returns;

 • Emily has married Fritz Neese; possibly moved to Sheboygen

-• The Muths move from Wauwatosa to the W. Medford Ave. enclave
+• The Muths move from Wauwatosa to the W. Medford Ave. enclave in the childhood home of Minnie (Wilke) Muth.
+Presmably into the space previously occupied by the family of Charles Wilke.

 • W. Medford Ave. now hosts four of the five Wilke daughters: Bertha, Minnie, Ida, Emma, The fifth, Emilie, just got married and moved out.